aws-samples/non-profit-blockchain/README.md

 * [Part 4:](ngo-ui/README.md) Run the application.
 * [Part 5:](new-member/README.md) Add a new member to the network.
 * [Part 6:](ngo-lambda/README.md) Read and write to the blockchain with Amazon API Gateway and AWS Lambda.
+* [Part 7:](ngo-events/README.md) Use blockchain events to notify users of NGO donations.

 ## Cleanup